jsgoyette/plot-pc-set/README.md

 plot-pc-set
 ===========

-Webpage, intended for post-tonal theory and analysis, that draws twelve-tone pitch-class sets on the unit circle.
+Webpage, intended for post-tonal theory and analysis, that draws twelve-tone pitch-class sets on the unit circle using [Raphael](http://http://raphaeljs.com/).

-It's currently in total disarray...please, don't mind me.